deviprajwala/multi_queue_scheduling/README.md

 quantum,second one is of 16 quantum and third one is of more than 16 quantum.

-We calculate a 'value' which is the average of time and priority for each of the process.At the time of execution of the processes in the queue ,we sort the value in ascending order and execute the processes in the queue.This procedure is repeated for each of the queue.
+We calculate a 'value' which is the average of time and priority for each of the process.At the time of execution of the processes in the queue ,we sort the 'value' of each process in ascending order and execute the processes in the queue.This procedure is repeated for each of the queue.